dmbarbour/awelon/AboutABC.md

          text may extend multiple lines, each continued by LF SP (10 32) in which case the LF becomes part of the text.
 Otherwise, text can be terminated by LF ~ (10 126), which adds no characters.
-         ABC text has no need for escapes, other than for LF.
+         ABC text has no need for escapes, other than SP after LF.
         ~
         {capabilityText}
         vrwlc